 3. Flexible Schedule

 Employees and employers can gain a lot from the freedom of working from home.
-If you need the best possible quality and performance from your software, hire remote developers and let them choose their work schedule.
+If you need the best possible quality and performance from your software engineers, hire remote developers and let them choose their work schedule.
 The best results can be obtained whenever they decide what is best.
 For example, if you're hiring remote developers, you won't need to monitor their time spent on your software project.
 Both businesses and developers benefit from this arrangement.
 Developers are more productive because they can set their own schedules and finish their work when they want to while also satisfying the needs of their employers, who value freedom and flexibility.
-It is also less of a hassle to keep tabs on the developers' progress with the help of modern communication tools like JIRA, Basecamp, Zoom, Skype, etc.
+It is also less of a hassle to keep tabs on the developers' progress with the help of modern communication and collaboration tools like JIRA, Basecamp, Zoom, Skype, etc.

 4. Safe From Pandemic Effects

 Pandemics can devastate businesses that have yet to digitize, which is why telecommuting is the wave of the future.
-If your team can work remotely, you won't have to stress about these kinds of problems, no matter how often they crop up in the future.
-Developers who work remotely aren't inconvenienced by things like pandemics, school closures, or other emergencies, and they can adjust to working from home with relative ease.
+If your dedicated development team can work remotely, you won't have to stress about these kinds of problems, no matter how often they crop up in the future.
+Developers who work remotely aren't inconvenienced by things like pandemics, school closures, or other emergencies, and they can adjust to working from home with fewer distractions with relative ease.
 The best part is that the efficiency of remote working is still growing.